georgemsonge/smartme/README.md

 # smartme
-The Best Chatting application ever made from Tanzania.
+The Best Chatting application ever made from Tanzania by George Msonge.